Find Cycling Events in the State of Ohio.

 September 2025-

 Monday, 9/1.
 34th OX ROAST BICYCLE TOUR.
 West Jefferson.
 Routes of 33/66/100 miles are offered through winding, scenic, flat to rolling rural Madison, and Franklin Counties.
 Go at your own pace and take advantage of refreshment stops, and a coupon for an “Ox Roast” sandwich after the ride at the town festival.
-Route are marked, with GPX and printed maps also available.
+Routes are marked, with GPX and printed maps also available.
 Online entry available.
 Friends of Madison County Parks and Trails.
 204 Maple Street Ste.
 A; London, OH 43140.
 (614) 205-6754. https://fmcpt.com

 Saturday, 9/6.
 10th LEGACY BIKE RIDE.
 McCutchenville.
 Pedal 26/43 flat to gently rolling miles on a ride whose proceeds benefit cancer patients.
 Advance entry includes a tee shirt; day-of entry available.
 Included are: two rest stops, restroom facilities, snacks, drinks, and lunch at the end of the trail.
 Legacy Bike Ride Committee.
 Linda Tiell; 5389 W. County Rd.
 14; Tiffin, OH 44883.
 Phone or text: (567-278-7378.
 Email: [email protected]